localstack/docs/content/en/user-guide/aws/batch/index.md

 }
 ```

 ### Create a job definition

-Now we need to define what happens during a job run, or at least what happens by default.

-In this example we will run the `busybox` container from DockerHub, and run the command: `sleep 30` inside it.
-We will override this command when we submit the job.
+Now, you can define what occurs during a job run, or at least what transpires by default.
+In this example, you can execute the `busybox` container from DockerHub and initiate the command: `sleep 30` within it.
+It's important to note that you can override this command when submitting the job.

+Run the following command to create the job definition using the [`RegisterJobDefinition`](https://docs.aws.amazon.com/cli/latest/reference/batch/register-job-definition.html) API:

 {{< command >}}
 $ awslocal batch register-job-definition \